CCBDA-UPC/Assignments-2025/Lab08.md

 }
 ```

-Once the Lambda function is deployed we'll go and create the API Gateway name ("CrudHttpAPI") and type (HTTP).
-Use the "ApiId" field to set the value of the variable `API_ID` or use `jq` instead.
+To create the API Gateway named "CrudHttpAPI" of HTTP type we use `aws apigatewayv2 create-api` that produces, amongst others, the "ApiId" field used to set the value of the variable `API_ID`.
+You can use `jq` instead of doing it manually.

 ```bash
 _$ aws apigatewayv2 create-api \